How does New Zealand's education system compare? OECD's Education at a Glance 2017 Publications

 Tertiary and international education and the post-study outcomes of education

 - Earnings of New Zealanders are at or above the OECD average at every education level.
-However, the earnings advantage for tertiary educated people, compared with non-tertiary educated people remains smaller than that in many other OECD countries, and returns on investment in higher levels of education remain smaller than those in most other countries.
+However, the earnings advantage for tertiary educated people, compared with upper-secondary educated people remains smaller than that in many other OECD countries, and returns on investment in higher levels of education remain smaller than those in most other countries.
 This reflects the comparatively higher earnings of non-tertiary educated adults in New Zealand.

 Where to find out more